-- Increased Victorian Government support to work collaboratively with inner Melbourne councils on innovative waste management approaches, particularly for multi-unit developments. - Increased Victorian Government support to reduce utility bills and heat stress impacting our vulnerable community members, including retrofitting public housing and aged care facilities. - Increased Victorian and Australian Government support to drastically reduce carbon emissions and to deliver policies and projects to enable community members to reduce their emissions.

-• The Australian and Victorian Governments to introduce policy changes that actively foster a circular economy to make more efficient use of our limited natural resources and reduce or avoid waste.
+- Increased Victorian Government support to work collaboratively with inner Melbourne councils on innovative waste management approaches, particularly for multi-unit developments. - Increased Victorian Government support to reduce utility bills and heat stress impacting our vulnerable community members, including retrofitting public housing and aged care facilities. - Increased Victorian and Australian Government support to drastically reduce carbon emissions and to deliver policies and projects to enable community members to reduce their emissions. - The Australian and Victorian Governments to introduce policy changes that actively foster a circular economy to make more efficient use of our limited natural resources and reduce or avoid waste.

-Service Value we provide Sustainability Improving the sustainability of our City and responding to the Climate Emergency by reducing carbon emissions, water use and waste generation, increasing trees, vegetation and biodiversity, improving water quality and ensuring we are adapting and resilient to the impacts of climate change, including flooding and heat.
-Waste management A clean and safer city by keeping our streets, parks and foreshores clean and protecting the environment.
-Amenity A clean, safer and more enjoyable environment which improves the ways our community and visitors experience our City.
+Service Value we provide Value we provide Sustainability Improving the sustainability of our City and responding to the Climate Emergency by reducing carbon emissions, water use and waste generation, increasing trees, vegetation and biodiversity, improving water quality and ensuring we are adapting and resilient to the impacts of climate change, including flooding and heat.
+Total Operating Expenditure incl operating projects (\$,000s) 3,995 Total Capital (\$,000s) 2,376 Other Income incl Parking 2,569 & Reserves (\$,000s) Net expenditure funded from rates (\$,000s) Waste management Value we provide A clean and safer city by keep foreshores clean and protecting Total Operating Expenditure incl operating projects (\$,000s) 16,164 Total Capital (\$,000s) 0 Other Income incl Parking & Reserves (\$,000s) 2,646 Net expenditure funded from rates (\$,000s) 13,518